IanOxborrow/Sensible/README.md

 When making decisions about feedback recieved, we store our reflection and learning in feedback tables here: [Reflection Tables](https://gitlab.cecs.anu.edu.au/u6668026/sensible-techlauncher/-/tree/master/Background%20Documentation/Reflection)

+## Boards for assignment of work

+To assign tasks to everyone and show the estimated hours the task needed.
+[Boards] ()

 ## Communication

 To communicate our understanding of the project requirements to our stakeholders we have created a user story map here: [User Story Map](https://gitlab.cecs.anu.edu.au/u6668026/sensible-techlauncher/-/blob/master/Background%20Documentation/User%20Story%20Map/User_Story_Map.pdf)